Understanding Parkinson’s Disease

 Can We Treat Parkinson’s Disease?

 Even though we can’t get rid of Parkinson’s Disease, there are lots of things doctors can do to help.
-Let’s explore how neurologists help Parkinson’s patients feel better and move more easily.
+Let’s explore how neurologists help Parkinson’s patients feel better and move more efficiently.

 Medicines: The Best and the safest option